pysal/momepy/docs/source/contributing.rst

 Updating user guide might be slightly more complicated as it consists of collection of reStructuredText files and Jupyter notebooks.
 Changes in reStructuredText are straightforward, changes in notebooks should be done using Jupyter.
-Make sure that all cells have their correct outputs as notebooks are not executed by readthedocs.

 7. Formatting the code
 ^^^^^^^^^^^^^^^^^^^^^^